smithaagarwal/lm-react-data-fetching-activity/README.md

    - [TanStack Dev Tools](https://tanstack.com/query/latest/docs/react/devtools)

+8. Create a search component that uses debouncing to periodically update the poems list as the user searches.

+   > It's up to you whether the search should filter by title, body text, author – or perhaps all three!

-8. Axios is generally considered the go-to library for anyone wanting to move beyond `fetch` for data fetching operations in the JavaScript ecosystem.
+9. Axios is generally considered the go-to library for anyone wanting to move beyond `fetch` for data fetching operations in the JavaScript ecosystem.
 Consider swapping out your fetch methods to use Axios instead.

    - [Axios Documentation](https://axios-http.com/docs/intro)
    - [A Handy Article from FreeCodeCamp](https://www.freecodecamp.org/news/how-to-use-axios-with-react/)